Get This 24-inch Acer Nitro Gaming Monitor for $70 off

 Looking for a good gaming monitor for cheap?
-Beyond the standard FHD resolution, gaming means you'll want a balance of premium features like high refresh rate, vivid color gamut and adaptive sync.
+Beyond the standard 1080p resolution, gaming means you'll want a balance of premium features like high refresh rate, vivid color gamut and adaptive sync.

 The Acer Nitro XF243Y capably handles all of the above, and is now available for even cheaper with $70 off the list price at Best Buy.